DChristianson/vcs-lisp/README.md

 Symbol references start at hex value $C0.
 Similar to how cell references line up with heap addresses, we try to manipulate the start address of data tables for symbol lookups to start at $C0.

 There are some unused bits in these schemes (very wasteful...)
-- We reserve the 6th bit of a cell reference to perform operations on off-heap zeropage data as if it were on heap.
+- We manipulate the 7th bit of a cell reference to allow operations that operate on cells to manipulate off-heap data.
 - We manipulate the 0th bit of a cell reference to perform operations that reference the car of a cell as if it were the cdr (and vice versa).

 ### Off-Heap Registers